bjanderson/hero-helper/README.md

 The goal of this app is to go deeper into the development of a full web application with more real-world examples that include third-party libraries (such as @ngrx).

-There are two packages in this repo, named `server` and `ui` respectively.

 ## server

 The server runs on port 3001, but you can change that in the `server/src/index.js` file.
-If you do, then you will also need to change it in the `ui/proxy-config.json` file.
+If you do, then you will also need to change it in the `proxy-config.json` file.

 Before starting the server for the first time, open a terminal in the `server` folder and run